 Full ingredient measurements and instructions can be found in the recipe card below!

-- Kitchen scale: I have this exact scale and it's always less than $10 on Amazon.
+- Kitchen scale: I have this exact scale, and it’s always less than $10 on Amazon.
 Using a scale will yield the best results!

 - Fine mesh sifter: This tool is required for sifting the dry ingredients so your shells are smooth and lump-free.